 In this article’s scope, we will go deeper into the estimation of development and maintenance costs.
 We also explore the best way to collaborate with the software vendor to have the most reasonable cost estimation, which ensures several following objectives:

-• Ship the software project within time and budget.
+- Deliver the software project on time and within budget.

 A perspective about software cost estimation